smoh/wsdb/README.md

 wsdb
 ====

-Routines for accessing wsdb.
+Routines for accessing wsdb, a postgres database, from python.
 Not of general interest.

 Usage
 -----